IBM/AMLSim/README.md

-## Remove all log and generated image files from `outputs` directory
+## Remove all log and generated image files from `outputs` directory and a temporal directory
 ```bash
 sh scripts/clean_logs.sh
 ```